NixTS/stock-trading-journal/README.md

 > Due to very strict input validation, a delete past trades is not necessary yet.

 + Return to main menu function.
-> Due to the relatively small scope of this program, a return to the main menu function was deemed  as unneccessary.
+> Due to the relatively small scope of this program, a return to the main menu function was deemed  as unnecessary.

 ## **Technologies**